unknown-flowers/site/content/posts/love_letters.md

-think they are at the center of the universe and they are the director of it. and those who think they are at the center of the universe and a god is the director. i think both are wrong, because I belong to the first group.
+think they are at the center of the universe and they are the director of it. and those who think they are at the center of the universe and a god is the director. i think both are wrong, because i belong to the first group.

 \